Claire-Fisher/Donofy/TESTING.md

 # Testing Donofy
 This project was tested continuously during development.
 Post build, the site has been manually tested by myself and third party testers.
 It has also passed on html, CSS, JS, and accessibility validators.
-The python has pass linting checks and is compliant with PEP8 industry standards.
+The python has passed linting checks and is compliant with PEP8 industry standards.

 [return to README.md](./README.md)